engineering-collaboration/book/docs/book/collaborating-within-a-company/working-in-cycles.md

 The length of our sprint cycles depends on the needs of our organization and product.
 Typically, a cycle period ranges from one week to three weeks.
 No relevant work can happen in a time span shorter than a week and any sprint longer than three weeks diminishes our ability to react to market demands.

 Our sprint length adapts and grows with our organization's size and maturity.
-Successful start-ups address feedback from customers and investors quickly, thus feature schedules and bug fixes shift on a weekly basis.
-While founders may have to adjust their schedule on a daily basis, this seldomly includes work related to code.
-Planning, executing, and delivering on a weekly basis without pivoting mid-sprint ensures steady progress and dampens the emotional amplitudes of founding a company.
+Successful start-ups address feedback from customers and investors quickly, thus code-related tasks shift on a weekly basis.
+Planning, executing, and delivering weekly with a minimum of actionable distractions ensures steady progress and dampens the emotional amplitudes of founding a company.

-To reduce the overhead of sprint planning and retrospection, we eventually move to two week sprint cycles.
-When we reducing the time spent in meetings, we increase the time spent solving problems.
-Two week cycles have become standard across the majority of scale-ups to provide a growing organization consistent insights on the progress of other projects and teams.
+To reduce the overhead of planning and evaluating sprints, we eventually move to two week sprint cycles.
+A reduced time spent in meetings, increases the time spent solving problems.
+Two week cycles have become standard across the majority of scale-ups and provide a consistent insights on the progress for growing organization.

-Established teams working in mature environments may decide to expand the cycle span to three weeks.
+Established teams in mature environments may decide to expand the cycle span to three weeks.
 When the main challenges in our organization are inter-team politics, processes, and protocols, a longer work cycle helps shield our team from noise.
-Longer work cycles require discipline, automation, and transparency for continuous integration and delivery practice, a topic we discuss in detail in Part II.
-Without established practices work gets lost or becomes unwieldy.
+Longer work cycles require discipline, automation, and transparency for continuous integration and delivery practice (a topic we discuss in detail in Part II).
+Without these established practices, our work gets lost or becomes unwieldy.

 While they run on a weekly schedule, sprint cycles do not have to start on the first day of the week.
-Monday and Friday are excellent buffer days to polish work, demos, prepare screen recordings, apply code review feedback, and write additional documentation.
-We consider our team demographics when reserving time slots for our kick-off and demo meetings.
+Monday and Friday are excellent buffer days to polish work, practice demos, prepare screen recordings, and write additional documentation.

 ## Planning